Experimental demonstration of input-output indefiniteness in a single quantum device: Characterization of the witnesses

-In addition, notice that the SDP problem in Eq. \ref{eq:robustness_sdp} has a similar form as the SDP problem in Eq.
-38 of \cite{araujo2015witnessing}.
-So the input-output robustness also respects the axioms proposed in Ref. \cite{araujo2015witnessing}, i.e. it is a faithful ($r(S)$ is equal to zero if and only if $S$ is compatible with a well-defined input-output direction) and convex resource measure and can not be increased by composing the setup $S$ with local bistochatic channels.
+The form of Eq. (\ref{eq:robustness_sdp}) implies that the robustness is a convex in its argument, is faithful measure of input-output indefiniteness ($r(S)$ is equal to zero if and only if $S$ is compatible with a well-defined input-output direction), and cannot be increased by composing the setup $S$ with local bistochatic channels.

-{\bf Witnesses for the quantum time flip}.
-We use the SDP in Eq. \ref{eq:robustness_sdp} to calculate the witness of input-output indefiniteness for QTF (denoted by $\map F$).
-Suppose that the bidirectional devices are bistochastic channels from qubit $A_{\rm I}$ to qubit $A_{\rm O}$, $\map F$ transform a bistochastic channel to another bistochastic channel whose input system is composed of a target input qubit $B_{it}$ and a control input qubit $B_{ic}$ and output system is composed of a target output qubit $B_{ot}$ and a control output qubit $B_{oc}$.
-The Choi operator of QTF, according to Ref.~\cite{chiribella2022quantum}, is given by